 • At least six months of teaching or administrative experience in Early Education.

 • CDA, NAC, CCP, Associates degree or Bachelor’s degree in Early Education or closely related field preferred.

 • Completion of assigned online training within seven days of hire.

 • Ability to plan, organize and implement age-appropriate and developmentally appropriate program activities.

 • Previous experience with diverse populations and/or the ability to develop positive, authentic relationships with people from different backgrounds.

 • Understands the YMCA of Southern Arizona is a public accommodation committed to inclusion and compliance with the Americans with Disabilities Act (ADA).

-All employees will lead by example to teach participants the importance of the YMCA core values: Honesty, Caring, Respect and Responsibility.
-A post offer background screening is required for this position.
-Classrooms age group from 1-3 years old, a flexible schedule is needed as shifts will vary within our operating hours of 6:00am – 6:00pm Monday – Friday.
-To apply for this part-time, non-benefit eligible position attach your resume and e-mail to email@example.com or pick up an application at your local YMCA and turn in the completed application along with your resume:
+All employees will lead by example to teach participants the importance of the YMCA’s core values: Honesty, Caring, Respect, and Responsibility.
+A post-offer background screening is required for this position.
+A flexible schedule is needed as shifts will vary within our operating hours of 6:00am – 6:00pm Monday – Friday at the Holsclaw Family Child Care Center.